Enhypen: 2023: Blood series and subsequent Japanese releases

-2024–present: Memorabilia, Romance: Untold, Desire: Unleash and fourth Japanese single
+2024: Memorabilia and Romance: Untold

 On April 29, 2024, following teasers on the official Dark Moon: The Blood Altar social media pages on April 26 and 28 that included snippets of music and hints about a release date, it was announced that Enhypen would release a special album titled Memorabilia for the webtoon on May 13.

 On May 14, it was reported that Enhypen will release a new album in mid-July.
 Six days later, two more concerts were added for their second world tour in Jakarta from August 17 to 18.
-On May 29, the music video for Japanese rock band Glay's song "Whodunit" which features Jay was released.
-Aside from contributing his voice, Jay also contributed to the writing of the lyrics.
+On May 29, the music video for Japanese rock band Glay's song "Whodunit" featuring was released.
+Jay also contributed to the writing of the lyrics.

-On June 16, the logo teaser for Enhypen's second studio album Romance: Untold was released, with pre-orders starting the next day.
+On June 16, the logo teaser for Enhypen's second studio album Romance: Untold was released.
 Four days later, two concept cinema posters for the album were posted on the group's official social media accounts, teasing the release of a short film on June 22 in collaboration with director Lee Chung-hyun.
-Romance: Untold album was released on July 12, 2024.
+Romance: Untold album was released on July 12.

-On July 10, the music-themed Grammy Museum in Los Angeles, California announced that a special K-pop exhibit will take place in August 2024, displaying the accessories and performance gear worn by artists under Hybe, including Enhypen, Le Sserafim, BTS, Illit, and Tomorrow X Together.
-Nine days later, the group received their fourteenth music show win on KBS' Music Bank with the album's lead single, "XO (Only If You Say Yes)".

-On October 13, it was announced by Belift that Enhypen would release their first repackage album Romance: Untold -Daydream- on November 11, with pre-orders starting the next day.
+On November 11, Enhypen released their second repackage album, Romance: Untold -Daydream-.

-On January 8, 2025, rapper Flo Rida took to social media to announce his new single Confessions, which will be released on January 10.
-The song features Heeseung, Jake, and American rapper Paul Russell.

-On March 31, Belift announced that Enhypen would release a digital single, "Loose," on April 4, 2025.

-On April 10, Enhypen made their U.S.A. television debut with a performance of "Loose" on "Jimmy Kimmel Live!", before performing at Coachella 2025's Sahara Tent on April 12 and 19.
-In between performances, the group announced the dates and venues for the upcoming late-summer U.S. and European legs of the group's 2025 Walk the Line world tour.
-At the end of the week two set, the title and release-date for the group's upcoming sixth mini-album, Desire: Unleash was announced, with a release date of June 5.
-Accompanying the announcement was the cryptic phrase "Can't touch you, but I'm gonna make you mine."